My areas of interest include computers, audio recording technology and studio setups, and any kind of hardware in between.

 Another bonus is the built-in USB connectivity, which allows you to tap directly into your computer and record all your vinyl into a digital format.
 It includes the proper software for Mac or PC.
 It's feature rich and powerful, and it's by far one of the best turntables for under $300.

-The Stanton T.92 is a USB capable turntable with a direct drive, tons of power, a great sounding pre-amp, and tons of positive customer reviews to go with it.
+The Stanton T.92 is an awesome choice if you're into playing music and DJ stuff.
+It's a USB-capable turntable with a direct drive, tons of power, a great sounding pre-amp, and tons of positive customer reviews to go with it.

 The first thing you'll note about the T.92 is the weight and feel of the thing.
-It's solid, and has a nice look to it.
-It's definitely a bit more modern than the throwback Audio Technicas, but don't let that make you think it doesn't sound great.
+It's solid and has a nice look to it.
+It's definitely a more modern design than the throwback Audio Technicas, but don't let that make you think it doesn't sound great.

-The built-in pre-amplifier is powerful enough to run on its own without an external unit, and it sounds quite nice in my opinion.
-The cartridge is pretty standard and sounds fairly nice, but if you want a better experience I do suggest planning to swap it for a nicer Shure or something down the road.
+The built-in pre-amplifier is powerful enough to run on its own without an external unit, and it sounds quite nice, in my opinion.
+The cartridge is pretty standard and sounds fairly nice, but if you want a better experience, I suggest swapping it for a nicer Shure or something down the road.

 The only downsides?
-There is no auto start or stop on this budget record player, and it requires a bit more manual input when getting it running or changing your records.
-That's a trade off for the great sound and quality build of this unit, and it's really not much more of a bother than an automatic turntable.
+There is no auto-start or stop on this budget record player, and it requires a bit more manual input when getting it running or changing your records.
+That's a trade-off for this unit's great sound and quality build, and it's really not much more of a bother than an automatic turntable.

-A lot of modern vinyl record players are including a USB feature.
-This essentially lets you plug in to your computer and record your vinyl in a digital format.
-People like to do this for a few reasons: it helps to preserve older records, and it lets you enjoy the music in digital forms, like on an MP3 player.
+A lot of modern vinyl record players include a USB feature.
+This essentially lets you plug into your computer and record your vinyl in a digital format.
+People like to do this for a few reasons: it helps preserve older records and lets you enjoy the music in digital forms, like on an MP3 player.